Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 >
 > This is also documented [here](http://www.beast2.org/2023/06/01/docmaker.html)

 The generated documentation should be for the version of BEAST2 that is installed and contain XML documentation for all packages that are installed.
-Note that while this documentation is extremely useful, it can still be very sparse for most components since most developers don't invest a lot of time in documentation.
-Most BEAST2 packages come with some example XML files and these can also be very useful for figuring out how to specify models that cannot be specified in BEAUti.
+Note that while this documentation is extremely useful, it can still be very sparse for many components since not all developers invest a lot of time in documentation.

+Most BEAST2 packages also come with some example XML files and these can also be very useful for figuring out how to specify models that cannot be specified in BEAUti.
 You can locate the directory where a package (and its example XML files) is installed from BEAUti by navigating to **File > Set working dir** and selecting a package.
-If you then try to open a file BEAUti will open in the directory where that package is installed.
+If you then try to open a file, BEAUti will open in the directory where that package is installed.